Ranking the 29 strikers signed by Newcastle United under Mike Ashley

-For a club that made headlines as Entertainers in the mid-nineties, having attacking talents such as Alan Shearer, David Ginola, and Les Ferdinand, the last decade has seen rather less able forwards take on the goalscoring burden.
+For a club that made headlines as Entertainers in the mid-nineties, having attacking talents such as Alan Shearer, David Ginola, and Les Ferdinand, recent times have seen rather less able forwards take on the goalscoring burden.

 Nile Ranger scored two league goals for Newcastle and, spoiler, some players on this list did not even make an appearance for the club.